Kaimunchi/CS-coursework-samples/README.md

 >An introduction to computer science and programming.
 Discussion of the algorithmic approach to problem solving and the use of a high-level language to design and implement problem solution.
 Includes a one-hour lab.

 *Coursework Coming Soon*

-### Disclaimer
-This repository was established to be a showcase of Truman's Computer Science program and my work within it.
-I am not responsible nor do I endorse any attempts to use the code contained in this repository as submissions for programming assignments.